Meet MASC’s Team of Board Members!!

 Biographies, selected photos, and direct contact info are below.

 Sonia was born in Puerto Rico to a Mexican-American mother and African-American father, raised in Hawaii before settling in California.
 Sonia is a graduate of the University of San Francisco, where she earned a BS degree in Nursing.
 For 15 years she worked as a RN and Public Health Nurse.
 After marrying her Korean-American husband and having children, she realized her life’s mission was to teach her children and others about the multiracial experience.
 Sonia developed a children’s clothes line, Mixed Up Clothing, which is dedicated to celebrating diversity.
 Her multiethnic children’s clothing line is inspired by the textiles, cultures and people of the world, to develop friendships through fabrics.
+Co-founder of Culturas.us, a media + tech platform creating and discovering content that celebrates culture, diversity, and inclusion. women-led for all.

 Athena Mari Asklipiadis